 The hullabaloo outside the convention was extremely impressive.
 I think it’s almost reached a point where you don’t even need to buy tickets to get the Comic-Con Experience™.
 Several companies are now running promotions that don’t require a badge to participate, and tons of convention attendees are always walking around, so you can have an enjoyable experience just by going down to the Gaslamp Quarter and hanging out for a few hours.

 There you go – the good and the bad from our Comic-Con 2011 experience.
-We spent Sunday at the beach, which was a relaxing day to decompress and go someplace where we could sit down for more than two minutes without being hassled by some goon and didn’t have to wait in line to do something cool; namely, swimming in the Pacific Ocean.
+We spent Sunday at the beach, which was a relaxing day to decompress and go someplace where we could sit down for more than two minutes without waiting in line to do something cool; namely, swimming in the Pacific Ocean.

 Well, San Diego Comic-Con is only a couple of weeks away and the usual feelings of anxiety and dread well-up once more from the part of my psyche that really, truly hates crowds.
 Being around large groups of people exhausts me for some reason, and SDCC has crowds in spades.
 It’s no wonder that at the end of every day, when all I’ve really done is stand or sit most of the time and not physically exerted myself in the slightest, I am mentally and physically spent.

 We usually attend preview night at the con, which is the night before the convention officially opens and the number of attendees is limited to around 15,000 people.
 There aren’t any panels or anything, but the floor is open to browse and buy things, if you want.
 The crowds are manageable and you can actually feel the convention floor’s immense 615, 701 square feet of space, unlike the following days when the crushing mass of humanity makes for a stifling, claustrophobic experience.
-If a sudden calamity befell the convention on preview night, I have no doubt we could make it out to safety.
-If we needed to make a quick escape on any other day, I think we would surely perish, if not from the emergency itself, then from being crushed or trampled to death by 125,000 panicked people trying to flee through a few exits at once.
+If a sudden calamity befell the convention on preview night, I’ve no doubt we could make it out to safety.
+If we needed to make a quick escape on any other day, we’d surely be trampled to death by 125,000 people fleeing through a few exits at once.

 Of the last few years we’ve attended, it seems like 2009 was the worst convention year for crowds.
-The number of people seemed to have jumped significantly from the previous year and the organizers appeared ill-prepared to deal with the sudden increase in volume.
-It seemed to be barely-organized chaos as poorly trained volunteers combined with knuckle-headed scheduling to produce a situation where the invisible hand of organization simply ceased to exist and disorder reigned supreme.
+The number of people seemed to have jumped significantly from the previous year, and the organizers appeared ill-prepared to deal with the sudden increase in volume.
+The whole thing was barely-organized chaos as poorly trained volunteers, combined with knuckle-headed scheduling, produced a situation where the invisible hand of organization simply ceased to exist and disorder reigned supreme.

-A lot of people in 2009 liked to blame that year’s terrible convention on Twilight, but that’s patently absurd.
+A lot of people in 2009 liked to blame that year’s terrible convention on Twilight, but that’s a red herring.
 The only thing Twilight did was bring in some teeny-boppers and their creepy mothers.
 Oh yes, this sinister faction truly brought low a convention where pervs and unwashed sociopaths compete with each other to see who can creep-out and annoy the most people.

-It wasn’t Twilight that ruined the con — it was piss poor preparation and planning.
+Twilight didn’t ruined the con; piss poor preparation and planning did.
 Twilight was just a single, hour-long panel in Hall H and despite what many publicists and over-caffeinated bloggers would like you to think, Hall H is not Comic-Con.
 It’s where the Bullshit Machine goes to peddle its wares.
 You could completely sever Hall H from the convention and send it into the Phantom Zone without sacrificing a single iota of the con’s character.
-It is essentially the Hollywood Adjunct to the convention (though that might actually change this year, we’ll see).
+It’s essentially the Hollywood Adjunct to the convention (though that might actually change this year, we’ll see).
 The only real good thing about Hall H is that it keeps 6,000 suckers off the show floor and away from the other panels.